 “Like Son moves on the wings of a soulful, visceral kind of androgyny.
 Old men, young men, hot girls—all step forward and sing from their stuttering hearts.
 Like Son is one terrific read.”

--Eileen Myles, author of Chelsea Girls and I Must Be Living Twice
+-Eileen Myles, author of I Must Be Living Twice and Chelsea Girls

 “Felicia Luna Lemus’ fresh yet plain-spoken prose roots us in today’s sad and sweeping chaos, as hope, love, and wild myth propel her unique characters into an unknown future.
 Like Son is a sweet song of a story.”

--Michelle Tea, author of Valencia and How to Grow Up
+-Michelle Tea, author of How to Grow Up and Valencia

 “Like Son is revelatory: a truly original exploration of the complex relationships that shape a wonderfully complicated protagonist.
 This is intimate storytelling of the best kind.”